niklaushirt/k8s_training/fs-collector/public/coursecatalog/KUBADV01 Istio.md

 Set Route to `reviews-v2` of **reviews microservice** for a specific user

 This would set the route for the user `jason` (You can login as _jason_ with any password in your deploy web application) to see the `version: v3` of the reviews microservice.

 Run:

   ```
-  $ kubectl apply -f ./samples/bookinfo/networking/virtual-service-reviews-test-v2.yaml -n default
+  $ kubectl apply -f ./samples/bookinfo/networking/virtual-service-reviews-test-v3.yaml
   ```

+ Go to the Bookinfo Application: [`http://192.168.99.100:31380/productpage`](http://192.168.99.100:31380/productpage) (replace 192.168.99.100 with the address of your cluster).

+**Refresh several times** - You should see only black stars, meaning that you are using V2.

+And login to the Web Application as user jason with password jason and **refresh several times**.
+You should see only red stars, meaning that you are using V3.

+Observe in the Kiali Dashboard.
+After a short wile you should see traffic going to V3

 #### Hint Traffic flow management